iPhone Speaker Not Working After iOS 17 Update? 6 Fixes

 2. Turn on Change with Buttons

 If pressing the volume buttons isn’t adjusting your ringer volume, it’s likely because the Change With Buttons setting is turned off.
-If enabled, the volume buttons will only adjust media volume, not your ringer or notification sounds.
+If disabled, they’ll only adjust the media volume, not your ringer or notification sounds.

 - Go to Settings > Sounds & Haptics.